What Do Laboratory Assistants Do?

 Laboratory assistant positions typically require some education beyond high school.
-In order to pursue a career as a laboratory assistant, you may enroll in a community college or vocational school to obtain an associate's degree in biotechnology, biological science, or medical technology.
+In order to pursue a career as a laboratory technician, you may enroll in a community college or vocational school to obtain an associate's degree in biotechnology, biological science, or medical technology.
 In some cases a certificate program rather than an associate's degree is sufficient for employment.
 To become a laboratory technologist, you likely need to earn a bachelor's degree, which may yield more advanced employment opportunities.
-While working toward your degree, you may work as a laboratory assistant in your school's lab or research facilities.
+While working toward your degree, you may gain experience working as a laboratory assistant in your school's lab or research facilities.
 Some states require laboratory technicians and technologists to be licensed; your college or university should be able to help you with licensing information for your state.

 Salary Information and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) published the median salary earned by medical and clinical laboratory technicians and technologists as $38,370 and $59,430 a year, respectively, in May 2014.
-The BLS noted that general and surgical hospitals employed the highest numbers of lab techs in 2014.
-While job opportunities for medical and clinical lab technologists are expected to increase by about 14% between 2014 and 2024, according to the BLS, technicians will likely witness employment growth of about 18% during the same decade.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported the median annual salary of medical and clinical laboratory technicians and technologists as $52,330 in May 2018.
+While job opportunities for medical and clinical lab technologists are expected to increase by about 12% between 2016 and 2026, according to the BLS, technicians will likely witness employment growth of about 14% during the same decade.